Tap to book now

 • UGX 50,000—East African Citizens

-Kidepo Valley NP, which is located in the northeast corner of Kabong district, can be accessed by both road and air transport means.
+Kidepo Valley National Park, which is located in the north eastern region of Uganda in Kaabong District, is accessible by both road and air transport.

 By Road Transport